 A young journalist brings about an encounter between a falconer and his faith-healer mother, Nana Kunning (Jennifer Connelly), who abandoned him twenty years earlier.

 It’s a metaphor wrapped in an allegory inside a melodrama, but all the self-important meaning it strives for dissipates without some connection to flesh-and-blood humanity.

 Doug Morrow was the makeup designer and responsible for Jennifer Connelly’s makeup throughout the shoot; Eve Morrow was the makeup department head (2nd unit) & did Jennifer Connelly’s makeup for some 2nd unit work shot in New York.

 Michael Marino (Prosthetic Renaissance) was responsible for the special makeup.
 The makeup was applied by Mike Marino & Mike Fontain.
 As the middle-aged Nana, Jennifer Connelly wears over eleven prosthetic appliances and a wig.
 She also wore prosthetic dental appliances by Yoichi Art Sakamoto.

 Doug Morrow explains the who-did-what:

-I was responsible for Jennifer Connolly’s makeup application and maintained her on set.
+I was responsible for Jennifer Connelly’s makeup application and maintained her on set.
 Mike Marino and Mike Fontaine were responsible for the amazing aging on Ms Connolly.